amirCodes/QRCode-generator/README.md

 # or
 bun dev
 ```
+This is a QR Code generator app using [Next.js] 14, bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

-QRCode-generator is build with thirdparty lib, here you can read more about this library
+QR Code-generator is build with third party lib, here you can read more about this library

 https://www.npmjs.com/package/qrcode